 Most recently, Mark served as the President and CEO of Greater New Orleans Inc, a regional economic development group.
 He led efforts to attract new jobs, lobbied successfully for business tax cuts and incentives as well as obtaining extra funding for colleges and workforce training.

-Prior to joining the Foster Administration, Mark was the Presidentand CEO of the Baton Rouge-based private research group Public Affairs Research Council or “PAR,” which specialized in the analysis of government operations in Louisiana and proposed solutions to problems.
-Prior to PAR, he spent eight years as the Legislative Fiscal Officer where he advised Louisiana House and Senate members on financial issues, including the impact of proposed legislation and on the effectiveness of government programs.
-All of these positions have provided Mark with a firm understanding and knowledge of the Louisiana government specifically and state government generally, as well as long developed relations with both business and government leadership.
+Prior to joining the Foster Administration, Mark was the President and CEO of the Baton Rouge-based private research group Public Affairs Research Council or “PAR,” which specialized in the analysis of government operations in Louisiana and proposed solutions to problems.
+Prior to PAR, he spent eight years as the Legislative Fiscal Officer where he advised Louisiana House and Senate members on financial issues, including the Baton Rouge Area Foundation, the Manship Theatre and the Saint Francisville Community Foundation.

 Mark is active in the community and serves as a member on various state and local boards, including the Arts Council of Greater Baton Rouge, the Shaw Center for the Arts, and the Foundation for Historical Louisiana.
 Mark also serves as the Program Committee Chairman for the Rotary Club of Baton Rouge.